- 1 VEGAN DIET FOR LONGEVITY

 The McDougall Studies Take a Slightly Different Approach to Plant-Based Diet

-Dr. McDougall promotes a starch based vegan diet for longevity and health.
-A February 2014 McDougall Newsletter (Volume 13, Issue 2) reported that there is a strong evidence that a plant-based diet reduces the risk of premature death from chronic and degenerated diseases.
+Dr. McDougall promotes a starch-based vegan diet for longevity and health.
+A February 2014 McDougall Newsletter (Volume 13, Issue 2) reported that there is strong evidence that a plant-based diet reduces the risk of premature death from chronic and degenerated diseases.
 This includes those that are rich in whole grains and legumes.
 Studies indicate the McDougall diet may reveal the secret of longevity of some plant-based communities.

 Evidence abounds regarding the hazardous effects of diets rich in animal foods.
 Additionally, studies strongly indicate the beneficial effect of plant-based diets in promoting longevity.
 However, replacing animal foods should include minimally refined plant foods for the achievement of maximum benefits.
 This may partly explain why the benefits of a vegetarian diet appear more profound in the Seventh-day Adventist community than in other populations.

-In conclusion, the totality of evidence supports the hypothesis that appropriately planned whole foods, plant-based diets help promote longevity.
+In conclusion, the totality of the evidence supports the hypothesis that appropriately planned whole foods, plant-based diets help promote longevity.
 Further, total lifestyle modifications offer additional benefits to a vegan diet for longevity.

-However, living longer but not healthier offers little to our lives.
+However, living longer, but not healthier offers little to our lives.
 You might enjoy reading these other articles on promoting overall health as you pursue a vegan diet for longevity:

 - Shardell MD, Alley DE, Hicks GE, et al. Low-serum carotenoid concentrations and carotenoid interactions predict mortality in US adults: the Third National Health and Nutrition Examination Survey.
 Nutr Res 2011, 31:178-189.